-The Steinhart Aquarium is home to 60,000 live animals representing more than 1,000 unique species, and its innovative exhibits include the largest and deepest indoor coral reef in the world.
+The Steinhart Aquarium is home to 60,000 live animals representing more than 800 unique species, and its innovative exhibits include one of the largest and deepest indoor coral reefs in the world.
 The four-story rainforest has free-flying birds and butterflies and exotic reptiles and amphibians.

-In addition to delighting guests with its living collections, for decades the aquarium has played a critical role in Species Survival Plans for endangered animals like its charismatic colony of African Penguins.
+In addition to delighting guests with its living creatures, the aquarium has played a critical role for decades in Species Survival Plans for endangered animals like its charismatic colony of African Penguins.